Willson Contreras Player Props: Cardinals vs. Giants

 Willson Contreras At The Plate

-- Contreras is hitting .260 with six doubles, two home runs and 10 walks.
+- Contreras is batting .263 with six doubles, two home runs and 11 walks.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.